flatsec/flatsec.github.io/_posts/2014-11-02-do-we-need-all-these-clients.md

 * Often run as root

 Many of these clients expect to be run as root.
-For example, by default the chef client runs as root.
+For example, by default the Chef client runs as root.
 Haproxy, Varnish, Apache, MySQL--these systems can all run as their own user and yet the Chef client is running as root.
 These systems are mature and drop privileges where they can.
 Presumably we're running each main service on a separate virtual machine in part for security reasons, and yet here is Chef or Puppet running as root on every node.

 * May be listening on the network